PWP Training

 Do I need a degree to get onto a PWP training course?

-Those with a degree will usually start a PWP training course postgraduate certificate and those without a degree will tend to undertake an equivalent graduate-level qualification.
+Those with a degree will usually start a PWP training course postgraduate certificate.
+Those without a degree will tend to undertake an equivalent graduate-level qualification.

 The PWP training courses are accredited by the British Psychological Society (BPS).